opencap/go-server/README.md

 sudo apt-get install sqlite3 libsqlite3-dev
 ```

+### HTTPS/TLS

+Upon startup the server will check for two files, "cert.pem" and "key.pem" in the same directory as the executable.
+If they are not found it will generate new certificates so that it can serve using HTTPS/TLS.

+### Port Forwarding

+If you are running the server on a computer that is connected to the internet via a home router, the router must forward the PORT to the computer.
+On startup the server tries to do this automatically using uPnP (Universal plug n play).
+If it is unable to do so it will print an error message.
+Make sure that your router is upgraded to the latest version of its firmware, that the go-server application has proper permissions from your firewall, and that uPnP is enabled on your router.

+Port forwarding can also be done manually if that is easier for you.

 ### Run the server

-Make sure you are in the directory containing the binary and you can start the server using ./go-server
+Make sure you are in the directory containing the executable and you can start the server using ./go-server

-### Add SSL

-OpenCAP requires that a server use SSL.
-For free certificates and tutorials see https://letsencrypt.org/

 ### Add DNS Records

 You will need to setup your server with a domain name that you own.
-There are many tutorials online of how to do this step.
+There are many tutorials online of how to do this step, but basically you log into your DNS providers website and add an A record to your domain name that points to your computer's IP address.

 You will also need to add a SRV record that points to the domain of your server.
 The SRV record should have the following information: